Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Windows/Interactivity/FocusOnKeyPress.md

 ## Fields

-### _layoutRoot

 ### KeyProperty

 Using a DependencyProperty as the backing store for Key.
 This enables animation, styling, binding, etc...

-### Log

 ### ModifiersProperty

 Using a DependencyProperty as the backing store for Modifiers.
 This enables animation, styling, binding, etc...